 Medium, Firm and Extra Firm Tofu

 I have grouped these together as they are quite similar but in varying degrees of firmness.
 They are totally different to silken tofu and you will find them in a different section of the supermarket as well!
 These types of tofu are usually found vacuum-packed in liquid in plastic containers in the refrigerated area of the supermarket.
 Often people press this type of tofu to reduce the water content (from sitting in liquid in the packaging) and give it a more chewy texture (see below for how to press tofu).
-These types of tofu are excellent for pan-fried, stir-fried, baked, or air-fried in the following types of dishes:
+These types of tofu are excellent for pan-frying, stir-frying, baking, or air-frying in the following types of dishes:

 - stir-fries and curries;